-During these uncertain times, it is crucial to maintain food safety and the integrity of FSSC 22000 certification.
-The Foundation is, therefore, monitoring the Corona crisis very closely and collaborating with other industry and governing bodies, such as the Global Food Safety Initiative (GFSI) and the International Accreditation Forum (IAF), to establish ways of working.
-In addition, a wider risk assessment has been conducted to determine the short- and long-term risks and the subsequent impact on business continuity related to FSSC 22000 certification activities and the integrity of the Scheme.
-We have therefore created further guidance to our Certification Bodies, Training Organizations, and Accreditation Bodies that is available on our website in the section Scheme documents.
+During these uncertain times, it is crucial to maintain food safety and FSSC 22000 certification integrity.
+The Foundation continues to closely monitor the Corona crisis and is collaborating with other industry and governing bodies, such as the Global Food Safety Initiative (GFSI) and the International Accreditation Forum (IAF), to establish new ways of working.
+Additionally, FSSC 22000 conducted a more comprehensive risk assessment to determine the short- and long-term risks, the subsequent impact on business continuity related to FSSC 22000 certification activities, and the Scheme’s integrity.